Altra Torin IQ Review Facts

 The lack of hard rubber on the front of the outsole leaves room for improvement.
 For those of us who launch with our big-toes may seem damage sooner than others.
 The high stack height, 28mm of impact absorbing cushion, of the Torin IQ give the bottom of the foot a lot of protection from repeated impact.
 With the upper mesh able to dry quickly and breathe well, all while keeping the foot protected from foreign material, the Torin IQ will not leave your foot any more exposed than it should be.

-The Torin IQ’s are not meant for rough and technical terrain.
-While they are capable of withstanding dirt covered surfaces and minimal off road usage
+The Torin IQ’s are not meant for rough and technical terrains.
+While they are capable of withstanding dirt covered surfaces and minimal off-road usage

 , these shoes are best suited for roads

 and track surfaces.
 Runners who generally agree with Altra shoes and who are looking for a product they can take on tougher surfaces, enjoy checking out the Altra Superior 3.0

 , which uses a removable rock guard that can be used in tougher terrain and later removed for easier surfaces.

 A pair of Altra Torin IQ’s might run some shoppers out of the building, as the can be found in stores and online for right around $220.
 That amount is clearly more expansive than your average running shoe, even more than some of the high-end models from Asics

 .
 Let’s consider what we’re paying for.
 Plenty of cushioning, a unique footbed that provides more comfort, and added safety measures in the reflective upper.
 And let’s not forget about the technology!
 For the first time in Altra’s history of shoemaking, they are giving runners an experience they never had before.
 Running in a pair of Torin IQ’s, you are able to receive tips and pointers that help you become a more efficient and faster runner.